drupal-graphql-compose/documentation/features/layout-paragraphs.md

 - ParagraphSection has layouts assigned in Layout Paragraphs.
 - ParagraphText on the left
-- Paragraphmedia on the right
+- ParagraphMedia on the right

 ![Layout Paragraphs](../_assets/sections.png)